hotosm/underpass/README.md

 fields in the changeset file that get imported are the changeset ID, the User ID, the hashtag or comment, and the creation and closed timestamp.

+# Dependencies

+Underpass requires a modern C++ compiler that supports the 2011 C++ standard.
+The 2011 standard simplified the syntax by adding the *auto* keyword, and thread support became part of the standard C++ library.
+Underpass is a heavy user of of the *boost* libraries, and also requires reasonably up to date C++ libraries for other dependencies.
+Underpass also uses the ranges-v3 library.
+This will be in the 2020 C++ standard.

+Fedora 33, Debian Buster, and Ubuntu Groovy contain a package for libranges-v3, which is the code base for what will be in C++ 2020.
+Both Debian Buster and Ubuntu Groovy ship *libpqxx 6.x*, which has a bug which has been fixed in *libpqxx 7.x*.
+Fedora 33 ships the newer version.